nbogie/express-notes/exercise-post-quotes.md

 When you remix our starting project, immediately rename it as `cyf-mussie-quotes-v2` but change it for YOUR name.

+Then you can visit `/` and submit the form there, when you are ready to try to submit new quotes!

 ## Getting help

 You should refer to the [official Express documentation on req.body](https://expressjs.com/en/api.html#req.body) to help you with this.